Modrigue/ReactNativeTurboModuleCpp/README.md

-This is a functional React Native Turbo Module example in C++, including custom type.
+This is a functional React Native Turbo Module example in C++, including custom type and structure.

 Commands: